Do your videos look dark and pixelated? Not loving the end result because they don’t represent your true bright self?

-Not to fear Shady Shooters!
+Not to fear !
 There are many different ways to create better lighting for your videos and I’m going to show you how!

 Lighting in your videos is super important because it sets the tone and mood.
 There’s a reason why horror movies are shot in dark places!
 Lighting creates a feeling that you can’t recreate with just images alone.
 How you light yourself in your videos could completely change the way your audience perceives you.